immich-app/immich/docs/docs/administration/backup-and-restore.md

 **1. User-Specific Folders:**

 - Each user has a unique string representing them.
-  - The main user is "Admin" (but only for `UPLOAD_LOCATION/library`)
+  - The main user is "admin" (but only for `UPLOAD_LOCATION/library`)
   - Other users have different string identifiers.
+  - The administrator can set a Storage Label for a user, which will be used instead of `<userID>`.
 - You can find your user ID in Account Account Settings -> Account -> User ID.

 **2. Asset Types and Storage Locations:**

 - **Source Assets:**
-  - Original assets uploaded through the browser interface & mobile & CLI.
+  - Original assets uploaded through the browser interface, mobile, and CLI.
   - Stored in `UPLOAD_LOCATION/library/<userID>`.
 - **Avatar Images:**
   - User profile images.
-  - Stored in `/library/profile/<userID>`.
+  - Stored in `UPLOAD_LOCATION/profile/<userID>`.
 - **Thumbs Images:**
   - Preview images (blurred, small, large) for each asset and thumbnails for recognized faces.
-  - Stored in `/library/thumbs/<userID>`.
+  - Stored in `UPLOCAD_LOCATION/thumbs/<userID>`.
 - **Encoded Assets:**
-  - By default, unless otherwise specified re-encoded video assets for wider compatibility .
+  - Videos that have been re-encoded from the original for wider compatibility.
+The original is not removed.
-  - Stored in `/library/encoded-video/<userID>`.
+  - Stored in `UPLOAD_LOCATION/encoded-video/<userID>`.
 - **Files in Upload Queue (Mobile):**
   - Files uploaded through mobile apps.
-  - Temporarily located in `/library/upload/<userID>`.
+  - Temporarily located in `UPLOAD_LOCATION/upload/<userID>`.
   - Transferred to `UPLOAD_LOCATION/library/<userID>` upon successful upload.

 </TabItem>